-How Steve Jobs Embracing Failure Saved Apple
+How Steve Jobs Learned to Embrace Failure and Saved Apple

-In the early days of Apple, Steve Jobs was well known for his intense perfectionism and the often adverse effects that it had on those working at the company.
-Jobs would need final approval on every single small detail of the early Macintosh computers, he'd fire talented employees without hesitation for not immediately conforming to his design aesthetics, and he'd scrap nearly-finished projects that didn't meet his standards for elegance.
+In the early days of Apple, Steve Jobs was well known for his intense perfectionism.
+Apple spent nearly three years developing the original Macintosh computer, as Jobs demanded final approval of every single detail.
+This pursuit of what he perceived to be perfection infamously led him to fire talented employees without hesitation for not conforming to his design aesthetics, and to scrap nearly-finished projects that didn't meet his standards for elegance.

 Jobs saw his ousting from Apple as an incredible personal failure.
 He had been pushed out of the company he had worked so hard to grow into a recognizable brand.
 Before eventually returning to Apple in 1997, Jobs went on to found NeXT and spin Pixar off into its own entity after purchasing the animated division of Lucas Films.

-By the time he returned to Apple, Jobs had learned the importance of tempering his obsession with control, and he was much better at empowering his talented employees, to do what they do best.
+By the time he returned to Apple, Jobs had learned the importance of tempering his obsession with control, and he was much better at empowering his talented employees to do what they do best.
 Without a doubt, this change in his leadership style is a very significant contributing factor in Apple's return to the spotlight after suffering through some major setbacks during his absence from the company.

-Once he returned, he led the charge on Apple's new OS which redefined how personal computers function, the iPod which completely revolutionized the music industry, and the iPhone which has been equally as important in the evolution of personal technological devices.
+Once he returned, he led the charge on Apple's new OS, which redefined how personal computers function, the iPod, which completely revolutionized the music industry, and the iPhone, which has been equally as important in the evolution of personal technological devices.

 What We Can Learn From Jobs and His Early Failure

 Although Steve Jobs is no longer with us, he truly changed the world with the products he helped shape, and lessons he imparted along the way.
 As an entrepreneur, Jobs taught us that it is challenging for a leader to be successful if they’re too reckless or unshakable in their way of thinking.

-Most importantly, he didn't allow his initial failure at Apple to define his life.
+In the case of Jobs, he didn't allow his initial failure at Apple to define his life.
 He went on to learn from his experiences, create more businesses, and eventually return to help make Apple great again.
 Embracing his failure gave him the motivation to move further forward.